TinyCircuits/TinyCircuits-Thumby-Lib/README.md

 # TinyCircuits C/C++ Thmuby Library

+**This is in a beta state!
+Do not use for large projects, changes are expected!**

 This Arduino library is intended for use with TinyCircuits' Thumby

 *Support this library by buying products from **[TinyCircuits](https://tinycircuits.com/)***